HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/README.md

 ## Intents

 The initial interactions with your Skill will start with a general utterance from the User.
-Your Skill must register intents that it can handle and Mycroft will then determine which Skill can respond to the Users request.
+Your Skill must register intents that it can handle and Chatterbox will then determine which Skill can respond to the Users request.

 {% page-ref page="intents/" %}

 ## Statements

-Mycroft can speak any information that you need to communicate to the User.
+Chatterbox can speak any information that you need to communicate to the User.

 {% page-ref page="statements.md" %}